pedrogutierresbr/pedrogutierresbr/README.md

 I am passionate about solving problems and learning new things.
 Always ready for new challenges!🚀

 - 🧠 I'm currently honing my skills in React JS
-- 🌱 I’m currently learning Jest
+- 🌱 I’m currently learning Mongo DB

 **Languages and Tools:**